PSPDFDocument is cheap, but accessing its various properties might require expensive PDF parsing. So it's a very good idea to keep

 UID, PSPDFKit will extrapolate a

-UID automatically based on the path, files and maybe content.
+UID automatically based on the file URL and possibly the content.
 This process might be a bit expensive, so manually setting the

 UID is a good idea — if you already have such a system in place.
 If not, let PSPDFKit do its thing and don't worry too much.